google-deepmind/deepmind-research/byol/README.md

 the `TRAIN` subset, and each using a different `checkpoint_root`), run the `eval` worker (using only the `VALID` subset) for each checkpoint, then run a final `eval` worker on the `TEST` set.

+### Note on batch normalization
+We found that using [Goyal et al.'s](https://arxiv.org/abs/1706.02677) initialization for the batch-normalization (i.e., initializing the scaling coefficient gamma to 0 in the last batchnorm of each residual block) led to more stable training, but slightly harms BYOL's performance for very large networks (e.g., `ResNet-50 (3x)`, `ResNet-200 (2x)`).
+We didn't observe any change in performance for smaller networks (`ResNet-50 (1x)` and `(2x)`).

+Results in the paper were obtained *without* this modified initialization, i.e. using Haiku's default of $\gamma = 1$.
+To fully reproduce, please remove the `scale_init` argument in Haiku's ResNet [BlockV1](https://github.com/deepmind/dm-haiku/blob/0673817149470d19d4c03de4a45e6409f214b61d/haiku/_src/nets/resnet.py#L99).

 ## Running on GCP